coop152/obsidian-vaults/Year 3/Third Year Project/Index & Plan.md

 	- [ ] Resolve code safety warnings (remove `_CRT_SECURE_NO_WARNINGS` from preprocessor definitions to see them)
 - [ ] (?)
 Port from Tk to Qt (or similar), remove tcl completely from the project
 - [x] ALTERNATIVELY, Find a way to reasonably package tcl/tk with the executable in a relocatable way

+# random shit
+- i dont think alarms when combined with timezones ever worked? but richard seems to think that alarms failing during daylight savings is a new thing; maybe test on old version